 How to Make Peanut Butter Blossoms

 I’ve been on a bit of a cookie-eating binge and decided to add Peanut Butter Blossoms into the mix!
-Not only are these super popular with practically everyone, but they are super simple to throw together if you have a little time on your hand this holiday season.
+Not only are these super popular with practically everyone, but they are super simple to throw together if you have a little time on your hands this holiday season.
 They are basically a soft peanut butter cookie with a chocolate kiss in the middle.
 SO GOOD.
-For full details on how to make Peanut Butter Blossoms, see the printable recipe card down below 🙂
+For full recipe details on how to make Peanut Butter Blossoms, see the printable recipe card down below.

 Stir flour, baking soda, and salt into the peanut butter mixture until just incorporated.
 Scrape the sides of the bowl and mix again briefly.

 Scoop + Roll Dough

 Scoop into cookies using a 1 1/2 tablespoon scoop.
 Roll in between your palms and then roll in sugar.
 Place on baking sheets.

 About Chilling the Dough.
 My recipe doesn’t require you to chill your dough, but if you are paranoid that your cookies will spread too thin, go ahead and refrigerate.
 Chilling for 20 minutes is a good amount of time.

 Bake until very lightly golden in color.
 Cracks are OK!
 As soon as you pull your cookies out of the oven, plunge a Hershey’s Kiss into the center creating a crackly looking cookie that these Peanut Butter Blossoms are known for.